leemtek/thelordismylight-wordpress-theme/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called The Lord is My Light Photography.
+A starter theme called The Lord is my Light.

 == Description ==

-The official theme developed by Gabe Tumbaga.
+Theme for The Lord is my Light Photography by Edgar Tumbaga

 == Installation ==